-- Chop onions and garlic but keep them separated.
-You will have to start cooking the onion first and only add the garlic later.
+- Chop onions, carrots, and garlic but keep the garlic separated from the rest.
+You will have to start cooking the onion and carrots first and only add the garlic later.

-- Stir the garlic for another minute, add the spices and stir a little more.
+- Stir in the garlic for another minute, add the spices and stir a little more.
 (2)

-- Add the canned tomatoes and the stock and bring to a boil.
+- Add the canned tomatoes and stock.
 (3)

 - Wash the pulses thoroughly in a sieve.
-Add them to the soup, bring to a boil again.
+Add them to the soup, and bring them to a boil.
 (4)

-- Turn the heat down to medium-low and simmer for 20-30 until the lentils are soft.
+- Simmer soup on medium-low and simmer for 15-20 until the lentils are soft.
 You will have to check; whole lentils need about 25-30 minutes of cooking time, while the split ones are already done after about 15 minutes.
 (5)